-Sources of institutional support: We collaborate with the U.S Environmental Protection Agency (EPA), the US Department of Agriculture, (USDA) the United Way of New York City, New York City Department of Youth and Community Development (DYCD), New York State Department of Social Services, New York State Department of Health, The Celgene Corporation, New York City Human Resources Administration, Food Bank for New York City, The National Cristina Foundation, Wellcare Inc., Yankee Foundation, The Children Aid Society, South Bronx Overall Economic Development Corporation (SOBRO), Word of Life International, Inspirational Gospel Assembly and several other organizations and individuals.
+Sources of institutional support: We collaborate with the U.S Environmental Protection Agency (EPA), the US Department of Agriculture, (USDA) the United Way of New York City, New York City Department of Youth and Community Development (DYCD), New York State Department of Social Services, New York State Department of Health, NYC Department of Education, The Celgene Corporation, New York City Human Resources Administration, Food Bank for New York City, The National Cristina Foundation, Wellcare Inc., Emblem Health, Yankee Foundation, The Children Aid Society, South Bronx Overall Economic Development Corporation (SOBRO), Word of Life International, Inspirational Gospel Assembly and several other organizations and individuals.
 They provide publicity materials, personnel, project space, funding and other resources with which we are effectively implementing our programs.
 Funds are being increasingly and continuously developed by our board of trustees through yearly street health fairs, campaigns targeting foundations, corporations, individuals and other community leaders including our elected officials who are effectively involved in our programs.

 - (A) We believe that the Bible the Scriptures of the Old and New Testaments is the infallible Word of God.
 It is a divine revelation.
 The original writings (words) were verbally inspired by the Holy Spirit as He inbreathed holy men of old.

 2. We believe in a Triune God (Ephesians 2:18) Who is -- God the Father, the Creator of Heaven and earth.
 He is perfect in holiness, infinite in wisdom, rich in grace, supreme in love, and measureless in power.
 We rejoice that He concerns Himself mercifully in the affairs of all mankind, that He hears and answers prayer, and that He saves everyone from sin and death who comes to Him through Jesus Christ.
 We believe in God, the Son who is Jesus Christ, God's only begotten Son, who was conceived of the Holy Spirit, born of the Virgin Mary, sinless in His life, ever obedient unto the Father, and the only atonement for the sin of this world through His blood on the cross.
-We believe that He arose bodily after the third day, ascended into Heaven on the fortieth day.
+We believe that He arose bodily after the third day, ascended into Heaven on a fortieth day.
 He is humanity's only Mediator who is making intercession for His own.
 We look for His personal, visible, pre-millennial, pre-tribulational, and imminent return to the earth according to His promises; that is our Blessed Hope.
 God the Holy Spirit, a Person, co-equal with the Father and Son, in all His attributes.
 He was sent by the Lord Jesus Christ from God the Father to reprove the world of sin, to regenerate all who receive Christ as personal Savior, and to indwell, guide, and teach them the things of God.
 He empowers the believer to live in victory over sin, self, Satan, and the world.
 He helps our infirmities and intercedes for us according to the will of God the Father.

 3. We believe that man was created in the image of God but because of Adam's transgression (disobedience) that the whole human race fell.
 Because of this, all men are totally depraved and without Christ, spiritually dead and lost.
 All men everywhere are sinners, both by nature and by choice.
 To die in this condition is to be damned forever and eternally separated from God.

 4. We believe that there is a personal devil (Satan) who is presumptuous, proud, powerful, wicked, malignant, subtle, deceitful, religious, and fierce.
-He was cast out of Heaven and is now prince of the air and this world system.
-He caused the fall of man, is his constant adversary, and seeks to beguile, tempt, accuse, and devour him.
-He is the arch-enemy of God, hater of Christ, and for this he perverts the Scriptures, opposes the work of God, hinders the Gospel, and works lying miracles (wonders).
+He was cast out of Heaven and is now the prince of the air and this world system.
+He caused the fall of man, is his constant adversary and seeks to beguile, tempt, accuse, and devour him.
+He is the arch-enemy of God, hater of Christ, and for this, he perverts the Scriptures, opposes the work of God, hinders the Gospel, and works lying miracles (wonders).
 He has already been judged and someday will be cast into the lake of fire to be tormented day and night, forever and forever.

 5. We believe that in Christ only is salvation.
-To obtain this salvation is to repent as a sinner toward God and to have faith toward Christ (to receive Him in the heart by faith).
+To obtain this salvation is to repent as a sinner toward God and to have faith in Christ (to receive Him in the heart by faith).
 This great salvation is by grace, a free gift, through the merits of the shed blood of the Son of God.
 The blood of Jesus Christ was shed for the sins of all mankind, not merely for a selected few.
 When one obtains salvation, he can never be lost.
 It entails what Christ called the new birth, being born again from above by the Word of God (the instrument), and the Spirit of God (the Person).

 6. We believe that Heaven and Hell are literal places, prepared of God as the only eternal abodes according to the Scriptures.
 All those who have been saved (born-again) shall live eternally with God in Heaven.
 All those without Christ (devoid of spiritual life) shall abide in the lake of fire forever eternally separated from God.

 7. We believe that the church (the Body of Christ) is made up of all blood-bought, born-again believers from the public ministry of Christ until His coming again for His own (the Rapture).
 Some are already in Heaven.
 The group has never all been together at one time; so, in this respect; the church is in prospect.
 The church will be together for the first time at the time of the Rapture.
 We also believe in the local assemblies (or churches).
 The Holy Scriptures teach us more concerning the local churches than the church.
 These local churches consist of regenerated believers who have been scripturally baptized (buried with Him in baptism) and are banded together for worship, work, and spiritual fellowship, spreading the Gospel to the ends of the earth, according to the specific teachings of the New Testament.
 Christ is the Head of the church.
 We believe that immersion in water in the Name of the Father, the Son, and the Holy Spirit is the only true Scriptural baptism.
 The prerequisite to Scriptural baptism is the new birth.
 We believe that the Lord's Supper consists of unleavened bread, and unfermented fruit of the vine, and that they are mere symbols of His body and of His blood which were broken and poured out on the cross for our sins.
-The prerequisites to Scriptural observance of the Lord's Supper are the new birth, immersion in water (baptism), and membership in a local New Testament Church.
+The prerequisites to the Scriptural observance of the Lord's Supper are the new birth, immersion in water (baptism), and membership in a local New Testament Church.
 Baptism and the Lord's Supper are the only ordinances of the New Testament assemblies and are not for believers apart from the assemblies.
 Each local church is to be independent and autonomous and free from political authority or ecclesiastical hierarchy.
-We believe in religious liberty, in separation of church and state, and in Christians being good citizens.
+We believe in religious liberty, in the separation of church and state, and in Christians being good citizens.